pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 **Failsafe MUST be configured once with the desired channel values (hold or position) while the RX is up (wait 10+sec for the RX to learn the config) and then failsafe MUST be set to RX/Receiver otherwise the servos will jitter!!!**

-The RX features configuration are done using the OpenTX script "Graupner HoTT.lua" .
+The RX and sensors/FC features configuration are done through the OpenTX script "Graupner HoTT.lua".

 Option for this protocol corresponds to fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable.
 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.